alexanderthclark/Stats1101/book/confidenceintervals.md

 Each miniature histogram reflects $n=400$ coin flips where $p=0.2$.
 Grayed out histograms are those where the confidence interval misses the true parameter.
 ```

+Here are a few more *wrong* interpretations for a 95% confidence interval.

+1. 95% of all of the data is in the interval.
+2. 95% of randomly selected data points will be in the interval.
+3. The sample average is contained in the interval for 95% of samples.

 ## The Accuracy of Averages

 Proportions are a special kind of average.
 The sample average $\bar{x}$ estimates the  population average $\mu$.
 For general averages, there is no formula analogous to SD=$\sqrt{p(1-p)}$.
 The standard deviation must be estimated from the data.
 With a large simple random sample, the SD of the sample is a good estimate of the SD of the box.[^sd] Then, the SE for the average can be calculated